-A list of a all the best Lens Hoods, Screen Protectors, Cases, Straps, Thumb Grips, Soft Shutters and more.
-For the Fuji X100T, X100 and X100s.
+This is a list of all the best Lens Hoods, Screen Protectors, Cases, Straps, Thumb Grips, Soft Shutters, and more for the Fuji X100T, X100, and X100s.

-You can see what accessories I’m using for my X100T in the picture above.
+My accessories for my X100T are shown in the picture above.
 I’ve also posted more pictures at the bottom.

-I’ve tried out most of these accessories so if you have any questions be sure to leave a comment.
+I’ve tried out most of these accessories, so please comment if you have any questions.

-Although most of the same accessories for the X100T work for the X100F, I’m made a new accessories page just for the X100F.
-The body design has changed as well as the battery.
+Although most of the same accessories for the X100T work for the X100F, I’ve made a new accessories page just for the X100F.
+The body design and battery have changed.

 Camera Body & Basic Accessories